JuliaGraphics/Luxor.jl/docs/src/basics.md

 Coordinates are interpreted as PostScript points, where a point is 1/72 of an inch.

-Because Julia allows you to combine numbers and variables directly, you can supply units with dimensions and have them converted to points:
+Because Julia allows you to combine numbers and variables directly, you can supply units with dimensions and have them converted to points (assuming the current scale is 1:1):

 - inch (`in` is unavailable, being used by `for` syntax)
 - cm   (centimeters)